simon-data/trust.simondata.com/privacy.md

 ### Information you provide to us
 We collect information you provide directly to us including when you visit one of our websites, register for and/or use Simon Data Services.

-For example, we collect information when you request information via a form on our website; participate in a survey, contest, promotion, sweepstakes, activity or event; make a purchase; apply for a job; requesprivacy@t customer support; or communicate with us via third-party social media sites.
+For example, we collect information when you request information via a form on our website; participate in a survey, contest, promotion, sweepstakes, activity or event; make a purchase; apply for a job; submit a privacy request; request customer support; or communicate with us via third-party social media sites.

 The types of information we may collect directly from you include your name, username, email address, postal address, phone number, employer’s name, job title, transactional information (including services purchased or subscribed to and billing address) as well as any contact or other information you choose to provide.